rhosocial/yii2-user/docs/guide/usage-user.md

 ## Best Practices

-We do not recommend you do any changes on this class, unless you know the consequences of doing so.
+- We do not recommend you do any changes on this class, unless you know the consequences of doing so.
+If you feel that the functions is not enough or does not meet your requirements, please implement a new `User` model and inherited from mine.
+- Once the GUID generated, it is not recommended to modify it throughout the user's lifecycle.
+- Since the user ID is allowed to be modified, it is not recommended to use the ID as a flag for fixing the user.
+- If you feel that the default random assignment ID does not meet your requirements, you can override the generateId () static method yourself.
+- `status`, `type`, `source` attributes do not achieve specific functions, these three need you according to the actual situation to develop the corresponding functions.
+- `pass_hash`, `created_at`, `updated_at`, `auth_key`, `access_token`,
+`password_reset_token` are not recommended for direct accessing or modification.